ILDaviz/bavard/doc/tooling/cli.md

 # CLI Tool

-Bavard comes with a built-in CLI tool to help you scaffold your models quickly without relying on code generation.
-This tool generates the "Manual Implementation" code for you, saving you from typing boilerplate getters, setters, and schemas.
+Bavard comes with a built-in CLI tool to help you scaffold your models and pivot tables quickly.
+The CLI features colored output for better readability and supports generating complete, ready-to-use code.

 ## Usage